HydroshieldMKII/Sinatra-SSM/README.md

 - SESSION_SECRET: The secret key that will be used to encrypt the session.
 Must be at least 64 characters.
 - SESSION_EXPIRE: The time in seconds that the session will last.
 - SHA_KEY: The key that will be used to encrypt the passwords in the users.json file.
-- USERS_LOCATION: Full path to the location of the users.json file.
+- USERS_LOCATION: Full path to the location of the users.json file with 'username' and 'password' keys.

 ## Usage
 ```ruby